bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 ![Login User](Images/statuscode_200_login_user.png)

-The Login functionality works as expected, and we receive the Access- and Refresh tokens needed for accessing the JWT-protected Web API.
+The login functionality works as expected, and we receive the Access- and Refresh tokens needed to access the JWT-protected Web API.

 ## Containerize a Blazor WebAssembly application